jshook/metagener/metagener-core/docs/function_graph.md

 ![Basic Function Graph](graph1.png "Basic Function Graph" "width:350px;float:left;")

 The arrows follow the order in which functions are applied to the inner-most data of a function.
 This representation also allows for the visual arrangement of a related set of functions which can map directly to a realized data source in the runtime.
 The function names represented by capital letters while the function signatures are captured by the (input)=>result notation.
 Notice that each function has the same input type as the result type of the function feeding it.
 All functions must have a compatible type signature with the other functions that they are composed with.
+The arrows follow the order in which functions are applied to the innermost functions first.
+This representation also allows for the visual arrangement of a related set of functions which can map directly to a realized data source at runtime.
+The function names represented by capital letters while the function signatures are captured by the input=>result notation.
+Of course, all functions must have a compatible type signature.
+Notice that each function has the same input type as the result type of the function feeding it.

 Consider the composition of function __E(long)=>string__ around __A(long)=>long__.
 This results in the composed function function __E(A(long)) => string__.
 The graph shows 3 different end results, represented canonically as composed functions.
 They are __C(A(long))=>long__, __E(A(long))=>string__, and __D(B(long))=>string__.
 Each of these composed functions will be described as a ___function pipeline___.
 What each function actually does to yield its value is not covered.
 The focus here is in how they can be composed from the graph representation.